 How popular is Kelly?

-Callie (#186 last year), Keely, Kelley, Kelli and Kellie are the prominent variation forms of Kelly (#431 last year).
-Usage of these girl names was at its most widespread in the year 1990 (usage of 0.6907%) and has become significantly lower since (usage 0.2305%, 66.6% less), with the forms Keely, Kelley, Kelli and Kellie becoming less fashionable.
-Callie (#186) and Kelly (#431) are two of the more contemporarily stylish girl names among these, with Callie enjoying a rekindling in popularity.
-Below is a graphed analysis of the popularity of the girl name Kelly and associated names.
-(Top 1000 Baby Names Statistics, 2014)
+Callie (#186 from recent data), Keely, Kelley, Kelli and Kellie are the prominent variation forms of Kelly (#431 from recent data).
+Usage of these forms of Kelly was more pronounced in the year 1990 (adoption of 0.69%) and has become significantly lower since (adoption 0.23%, 66.6% less), with forms such as Kelli becoming less fashionable.
+Callie and Kelly are two of the more contemporarily stylish girl names among these, with Callie enjoying a rekindling in popularity.